Faranorr/healtac2026.github.io/_pages/programme.md

 <h4 style="color:#009999;">Presentations, demos and posters</h4>
 Throughout the conference, we will have presentations from the community across the UK and internationally, including talks, software demos and posters.
+<h5 style="color:#003865; font-family: sans-serif;">Please note that the poster size is A0 portrait, but A1 portrait is also acceptable.</h5>